 Fullness of joy!
-We can't even begin to imagine what that would be like.
-In perfected bodies, we will have no more pain, no sickness, no sorrow; no more stresses, no anxiety, no uncertainty.
-It's hard to imagine what that will be like.
+We can't even begin to comprehend what that would be like.
+In perfected bodies, there will be no more pain, no sickness, no sorrow; no more stresses, no anxiety, no uncertainty.
+It's hard to imagine a life like that, for all eternity!
 But we know it will be more amazing than we can even begin to imagine.
 "Beloved, it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is" (I John 3:2 NKJV).